Rushion18/Talky/README.md

 ## Contributing

-We welcome contributions!
-If you have ideas for improvements, feature requests, or found a bug, feel free to open an issue or submit a pull request.
+Contributions are welcome!
+If you have ideas, feature requests, or found a bug, feel free to open an issue or submit a pull request.

 ## License